iTwin/itwinjs-core/docs/learning/tutorials/showcase-to-viewer.md

 We hope you have given the [sample showcase](https://www.itwinjs.org/sample-showcase) a tour and enjoyed the many samples we provide.
 You may want to use some of these samples in your own iTwin Viewer, and to do so you'll first need to understand how the showcase works.

-If we take a closer look at the files involved in each sample, you'll notice they all follow the same pattern containing at a minimum 4 files:
+If we take a closer look at the files involved in each sample, you'll notice they all follow the same pattern containing some important files:

 1. ```[SampleName]App.tsx``` - Corresponds to ```App.tsx``` in the itwin viewer template and provides the main ```Viewer``` component.
 2. ```[SampleName]Widget.tsx``` - Defines the ```UiItemsProvider``` that will be passed into prop ```uiProviders``` for our sample widget component.
 This widget is the controller for our samples.